 “The information presented is appropriate for all levels, and although I am just beginning my aromatherapy journey it all makes sense.”

-Each session will be followed by a short quiz, and there will be a summary test at the end of each course.
+Each weekly lesson is followed by a multiple choice quiz, and there is a summary test at the end of each course.
 Passing both the weekly quizzes and the final tests is a requirement for certification.

 You will be given enough time to prepare for the test as well as three attempts to pass.